 The question that arises most is whether 16-year-olds are mature enough to vote.

 I find this question rather irritating given the above cases where they are deemed mature enough for other big decisions.
-After all, the Government deem you mature enough at 16 to legally have sex, thus you can legally become a parent if you wished.
+After all, the Government deem you mature enough at 16 to legally have sex, thus you can legally become a parent if you wish.
 That’s a pretty big decision they are trusting you with there.

 However, that same study found that many people think that 18 is TOO YOUNG to vote and that it should be raised.
 I find this concept absurd.